miguelvr/trtserver-go/README.md

 The Pytorch model is served by the TRT Server using libtorch and C++, which can only handle binary inputs and outputs.
-The goal of the Go client is to pre-processe the input, encode the inputs and decode the outputs from the communication with the TRT Server.
+The goal of the Go client is to pre-process the input, encode the inputs and decode the outputs from the communication with the TRT Server.

 An example is provided by serving a torchvision ResNet-50 model pre-trained on ImageNet.